-In August 2021, the Company's Board of Directors approved a share repurchase program that authorizes the repurchase of up to \$.0 million of the Company's outstanding common stock in the open market through December 31, 2021.
+In August 2021, the Company's board of directors approved a share repurchase program that authorized the repurchase of up to \$2.0 million of the Company's outstanding common stock in the open market through December 31, 2021.
 Repurchased shares are immediately retired and returned to unissued status.
 During the year ended December 31, 2021, 439,725 shares were repurchased for \$1.6 million, inclusive of broker's commissions.